vidjil/vidjil/doc/user.md

 # Settings

 The settings menu allows to set:

- -clone size format     [scientific notation / percentage] -sample key            [sample name / shortened name / sampling date / day since first sampling] -clone junction format [junction length / AA sequence / mixed (display AA sequence only for short junction)] -clone alleles format  [hide alleles / display alleles / mixed (display only for marginal alleles)]
+ - the clone size format     [scientific notation / percentage]
+ - the sample key            [sample name / shortened name / sampling date / day since first sampling]
+ - the format for clone junction [junction length / AA sequence / mixed (display AA sequence only for short junction)]
+ - the format for clone alleles  [hide alleles / display alleles / mixed (display only for marginal alleles)]

 These settings are kept in your web browser ``localStorage'' between several sessions.